 Location: 182 Onset Avenue, East Wareham, MA 02538

-Parking Cost: From a reader (Lynne): “Onset Beach has a $2/hour parking fee.
+Parking Cost: Some FREE parking, but a reader (Lynne) states: “Onset Beach has a $2/hour parking fee.
 Parking on the street is restricted to one hour parking only which is strictly enforced.”

 I have never been to Onset Beach during the summer, but it is definitely a place I hope to check out before this one ends.
 Located in Wareham this beach has pretty much everything you could hope for including restroom facilities, lifeguards, refreshment stands and lots of nearby places to eat.
 Having been to Onset Beach during the off season I can say that it a very beautiful area and there were a number of enticing looking restaurants that I wouldn’t mind checking out.